hazenai/system-docs/docs/index.md

 * `sensor_type` - 'rtsp' is used for rtsp stream, file is used for video file source, roseek for roseek camera
 * `cam_id` - file path or stream addresss
-* `encoder` -  video reader encoder, supported values are "gstreamer", "ffmpeg" & "v4l2" DEFAULT is "ffmpeg"
+* `encoder` -  source reader encoder, supported values are "gstreamer", "ffmpeg" & "v4l2" DEFAULT is "ffmpeg"
-* `hardware_wait_sec` - timeout value in seconds if the frame reading process from source is interrupted
+* `frame_source_timeout_sec` - timeout value in seconds if the frame reading process from source is interrupted
-* `delay_for_rtsp_ms` - delay introduced in frames in case of video file, should be 0 for rtsp
+* `delay_for_file_ms` - delay introduced in frames in case of video file, should be 0 for rtsp
 * `source_frame_rate` - should only be set for ROSEEK, doesn't do anything in case of video file and rtsp stream
 * `jpeg_encoding` - set to true if jpeg encoding is used in the pipeline
 * `size` - capacity of image cache in frames
 * `debug_log` - sets the debug log level to true or false, default log leve is INFO
-* `video_frame_rate` -  sets the debug log level to true or false, default log leve is INFO
+* `video_frame_rate` -  Image cache will automatically adjust the fps of video being written This parameter can be used to slow down or speed up fps e.g. 10 will speed up the fps by 10 and -10 will slow down default should be 0, if no change is required
 * `color` - color format of frames, can be true or false
 * `grpc_server_host` - default 0.0.0.0
 * `grpc_server_port` - default 5000